AI2Phil/digame/docs/PRIORITIES.md

 - Leverage existing logUserActivity and getInsightsDashboardData methods

 ## Expected Deliverables
-- Enhanced voice-to-action capabilities with multi-step command execution
 - Offline AI functionality with intelligent caching and synchronization
 - Polished UX with comprehensive onboarding and error handling
+- Enhanced voice-controlled task management integration with offline capabilities
 - Comprehensive unit tests for all new functionality
 - Updated documentation reflecting the complete mobile AI experience
 - Performance optimizations for AI feature responsiveness